-The Investment Committee is in charge of selecting and monitoring the projects.
-It will consist of independent experts from UNDP and one representative from the Optim project.
+The Investment Committee in charge for selecting and monitoring the projects.
+It will consist of independent experts from UNDP.
 International expertise could be involved, depending on the specific needs, in the evaluation of the applications.

 3.3 Evaluation and selection procedure